Aristotle print by Anna Proctor at Jericho Design House

 How to build a harmonious week as a freelance creative

 A huge thank you to the wonderful artists, illustrators and designers for sharing their wisdom.
-Thank you for reading, I hope you have a magical and inspiring summer.
+I hope you have a magical and inspiring summer.
+Until next time, I’ll see you over on Instagram, Twitter and Facebook.